USEPA/Critical_Infrastructure_Tool/README.md

   - pip install <package> after downloading Python

 - [ArcGIS Pro] (https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm)
   - Used for the GIS capabilities.
-The Python tool can be run separately, if ArcGIS is not available.
+The Python tool can be run separately if ArcGIS is not available.

 ## Initial Steps